 Average daily turnover was obtained by dividing the total volume by the number of trading days in the month.
-There were twenty-five reporting dealers in the October 2012 survey.
+There were twenty-one reporting dealers in the April 2023 survey.

 The survey is divided into separate schedules by product type.
 If a transaction is composed of several component instruments, each part in principle is reported separately, if feasible.